 Working for commission pay has many advantages for highly motivated and talented salespeople.
 However, remember that developing a clientele takes time.
 When you begin a new position, you will likely need a few months to really start earning your true potential.
 Make sure you have enough savings to be comfortable while making new contacts.

 Even though many positions pay a base salary, the value of working for commission is that you are in control of what you earn.

 Highly motivated salespeople will earn generous commissions, while their less ambitious counterparts will not.
 There are also some jobs that are more lucrative than others.

 Tips for Working in a Commission-Based Job

-You need to be willing to put in whatever time it takes to learn about your product, and your customers, to deliver the level of service required to excel in commission sales.
+It's important to be willing to put in whatever time it takes to learn about your product and your customers in order to deliver the level of service required to excel in commission sales.

 The financial rewards can be great, but the most successful people working on commission are those who truly love their product or service and are committed to sharing it with everyone they meet.